Ushing/Racing-game/README.md

 # Racing-game
+# I tried to a single racing car game in unti Game Engine.
-# information of script for this game.
+# Using of C-Sharp language